khofstadter/bcmi.khofstadter.com/README.md

 ## diary

+### 2019 12 03
+- plotting date in sc; there is an issue with some of the files and a routine that downscales info. plotting works, but there is an error message;
+- raw text file amendments (for now removing '['s is enough) :
+	- using BBEdit_12.6.7 (see updated workflow below)
+- survey dissemination

+### 2019 12 02
+- more discemination of survey via emails and new traditional shamanism facebook group;
+- looking at Will's Matlab script;

+### 2019 11 29
+- meeting with Martin and co. (survey feedback) and Alex;
+- meetin with Will and Szilvia (Matlab learning)
+- mixing with Matt (needs more time, there seem to be differences between software)

+### 2019 11 27-28
+- more posters in Essex;
+- followup email to CFI event bookers (through David C.)

 ### 2019 11 26
 - update on sc forum - phase coherence;
 - migrate mix settings from protools to reaper - not good sound;